necyberteam/qa-bot/publishing.md

 ## Version Management

-In our project, version management is tied to our CDN delivery system:
+In our project, version management is critical because of our CDN delivery system:

-- **Version changes happen in feature branches**: Version is updated in package.json during development
+- **Version numbers must be incremented**: Never reuse a version that's been tagged
-- **Tags are created to match version**: Git tags must match the version in package.json
+- **CDN links depend on version tags**: Our jsdelivr CDN links reference specific git tags
-- **CDN links depend on these versions**: Our CDN links (jsdelivr) reference specific git tags
+- **Always check existing tags before versioning**: To avoid conflicts with existing CDN links

 Our CDN links follow this pattern:
 ```